sapo17/BachelorThesis/python/material-optimizer/README.md

 - To retrieve additional [mitsuba-data](https://github.com/mitsuba-renderer/mitsuba-data) (e.g. test scenes provided from the mitsuba team), then run the following:
   - `git submodule update --init --recursive`

+### Tips
+- To change the current mitsuba version, modify the mitsuba line in `requirements.txt` and reinstall dependencies with:
+  - `pip install -r requirements.txt`

 ### Known Issues

 - After closing _material-optimizer_ sometimes Dr.Jit warns about leaked variables.
 For example: